intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/glm-edge/README.md

 # GLM-Edge
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on GLM-Edge models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [THUDM/glm-edge-1.5b-chat](https://huggingface.co/THUDM/glm-edge-1.5b-chat) and [THUDM/glm-edge-4b-chat](https://huggingface.co/THUDM/glm-edge-4b-chat) as reference GLM-Edge models.
+For illustration purposes, we utilize the [THUDM/glm-edge-1.5b-chat](https://huggingface.co/THUDM/glm-edge-1.5b-chat) and [THUDM/glm-edge-4b-chat](https://huggingface.co/THUDM/glm-edge-4b-chat) (or [ZhipuAI/glm-edge-1.5b-chat](https://www.modelscope.cn/models/ZhipuAI/glm-edge-1.5b-chat) and [ZhipuAI/glm-edge-4b-chat](https://www.modelscope.cn/models/ZhipuAI/glm-edge-4b-chat) for ModelScope) as reference GLM-Edge models.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.